Wildsmith Shoes: The Wildsmith Loafer

 In 1926 Matthew and Rebecca Wildsmith's grandson, Raymond Lewis Wildsmith, made a bespoke country house shoe for King George V, to be worn inside with his shooting hose.
 From there, the design was evolved to be a casual style for outdoor wear which was then included in their ready to wear collection.
-The shoe was first called the 582, then the Model 98 until finally becoming known as "The Wildsmith Loafer".
+The shoe was first called the 582, then the Model 98 until finally becoming known as The Wildsmith Loafer.
 This was London's first introduction to the English loafer, a version of the generic slip-on shoe.
 The style continues to be sold to this day as the Windsor Loafer.

-Method
+Production

 The new range of shoes created under the ownership of Herring shoes concentrates on unique designs and indulgence.
 All of the shoes are made in Northamptonshire, England where the factories are specialists in the Goodyear welting process that is at the core of the designs.
 Some lines also have oak bark soles and in-channel stitching where the welt stitch is cleverly hidden within the sole.

-Company today
+Present

 Wildsmith was bought in 2016 by Herring Shoes as a sub-brand to keep the famous Wildsmith name alive.
 The company continues to work with Northamptonshire cordwainers.
 Wildsmith shoes are sold worldwide, with a price range generally between £300 and £500.